I’ve said it before and I’ll say it again. There just aren’t enough intermediate music theory games out there. Why should beginners have all the fun?

 I hope you have fun with this intermediate music theory game.
 It’s been a hoot and a half in my studio!

-Subscribe to the newsletter and get the Know It! game
+Subscribe to updates and get the Know It! game

 Enter your details to subscribe to the newsletter for piano teachers with information, tips and offers.